BolunThompson/notes-2/Colleges to Apply To.md

 Early List:
-	Assuming that I don't run a big-ass hackathon after ed before rd bc that would make me a more competitive rd applicant ED I : Cornell if I like the school, otherwise it doesn't matter I would be hedging my bets -- probably worth it, i don't think my odds at caltech/mit/stanford are good enough to not hedge Cornell is a very good school after all
+	Assuming that I don't run a big-ass hackathon after ed before rd bc that would make me a more competitive rd applicant ED I : Cornell if I like the school, otherwise it doesn't matter
+			TODO: Ask on /r/chanceme if my odds are good enough to hedge And/or look at mom's supposed convo with a guidance counselor about if my oods are good for caltech, mit,, ucb I would be hedging my bets -- probably worth it, i don't think my odds at caltech/mit/stanford are good enough to not hedge Cornell is a very good school
 		EA: GT, UVA? (don't say whether they provide a bonus), Also MIT but no bonus provided
 	ED II : CMU??